IntelCompH2020/SemanticScholarImporter/README.md

 Semantic Scholar is a search engine for research articles powered by the Allen Institute for Artificial Intelligence.
 This database is generated from the Semantic Scholar Open Research Corpus.
 JSON files are used to generate a relational database with author and citation tables.
 This dataset is still under construction to incorporate other metadata not provided directly by Semantic Scholar.

+As of Feb 2022 we include a notebook to create parquet files for the papers and authors information

 # Usage
 Copy and rename `config_default.cf` into `config.cf` adjusting options as needed.